 Payment Dates: A \$10.00 per child late fee will be attached to accounts not paid on time.
-The Program Director will send the parent/ patron a reminder advising them of the past due amount.
+The Clerk responsible for patrons' accounts will advise the Program Director of any accounts that remain overdue on the 22nd of the month.
+The Program Director will then send the parent/patron a reminder advising them of the past due amount.
 The Director will also inform the parent that child care services may be suspended for the upcoming month if payment is not received immediately or if account is overdue at any time in the future.

-(1) For children enrolled in the full-day program, fees may be paid during the Center's hours of operation.

->Payments will not be accepted after 1730.

->Fees are payable in advance of services rendered.
+- (1) For children enrolled in the full-day program, fees may be paid during the Center's hours of operation. - ✓ Payments will not be accepted after 1730. - ✓ Fees are payable in advance of services rendered.

->Child/youth may not return to the activity until all late fees are paid in full.

->Fees may be paid once a month or twice a month as follows:

-(2) Monthly Payment: is due within the first five business days of the Billing Cycle and becomes delinquent after the fifth workday.
+- ✓ Child/youth may not return to the activity until all late fees are paid in full. - ✓ Fees may be paid once a month or twice a month as follows: - (2) Monthly Payment: is due within the first five business days of the Billing Cycle and becomes delinquent after the fifth workday.
 A twenty-dollar (\$20) late payment fee will be assessed per enrolled child per payment cycle monthly.
-Denial of care will begin on the sixth workday.

-(3) Bi-monthly (16th) payment: half payment made within the first five days of the Billing Cycle and half payment made mid-month within the first five days of the Billing Cycle and becomes delinquent after the fifth workday of the mid-month cycle.
+Denial of care will begin on the sixth workday. - (3) Bi-monthly (16th) payment: half payment made within the first five days of the Billing Cycle and half payment made mid-month within the first five days of the Billing Cycle and becomes delinquent after the fifth workday of the mid-month cycle.
 A ten-dollar (\$10) late payment fee will be assessed per enrolled child per payment cycle monthly.
 A total of \$20.00 for the full month.
-Denial of care will begin on the sixth workday (after the mid-month payment).

-(4) Auto Debit: automatic Credit Card withdrawal of the monthly/bi-monthly child care fee.
-Complete INSTALLMENT BILLING PROCESS form and choose the schedule of payment.

-(5) Full payment for full-day/part-day care is due within five (5) business days of the billing date.

-(6) Parents/Households can pay their child care fees and register for Sports classes as long as they are registered with CYS by accessing WebTrac at: https://webtrac.mwr.army.mil/webtrac/apgcyms.html.

-(7) Fees may be paid by cash, money order, credit card (VISA/MasterCard/ American Express/ Discover), debit card or check payable to the Installation Morale, Welfare and Recreation Fund (IMWRF).
+Denial of care will begin on the sixth workday (after the mid-month payment). - (4) Auto Debit: automatic Credit Card withdrawal of the monthly/bi-monthly child care fee.
+Complete INSTALLMENT BILLING PROCESS form and choose the schedule of payment. - (5) Full payment for full-day/part-day care is due within five (5) business days of the billing date. - (6) Parents/Households can pay their child care fees and register for Sports classes as long as they are registered with CYS by accessing WebTrac at: https://webtrac.mwr.army.mil/webtrac/apgcyms.html. - (7) Fees may be paid by cash, money order, credit card (VISA/MasterCard/ American Express/Discover), debit card or check payable to the Installation Morale, Welfare and Recreation Fund (IMWRF).
 The IMWRF will assess any returned check with a service charge.
 Payments made on-line must be coordinated with a valid email address.
-Parents are encouraged to retain all payment receipts for tax purposes.

-(8) Fees are non-refundable.

-(9) Parents leaving the Center with an outstanding debt will not be referred to another CYS program until the debt is cleared.
-In addition CYS will take action and send the debt to collections.
-ADMISSION WILL BE DENIED TO CHILDREN/ YOUTH WHO'S FEES ARE UNPAID!
-Parents will be treated as a new patron if they want to re-enroll in a regularly scheduled CY program following payment of a delinquent account.

-(10) Parents who may experience financial hardship may contact Army Community Service for financial assistance and counseling at 410-278-2508.

-(11) Fees for day-to-day hourly care reservations are due on the day of service.
+Parents are encouraged to retain all payment receipts for tax purposes. - (8) Fees are non-refundable. - (9) Parents leaving the Center with an outstanding debt will not be referred to another CYS program until the debt is cleared.
+ADMISSION WILL BE DENIED TO CHILDREN/YOUTH WHOSE FEES ARE UNPAID!!
+Parents will be treated as a new patron if they want to re-enroll in a regularly scheduled CYS program following payment of a delinquent account. - (10) Parents who may experience financial hardship may contact Army Community Service for financial assistance and counseling at 410-278-2508. - (11) Fees for day-to-day hourly care reservations are due on the day of service.
 Patrons failing to pay for hourly care services on day of use may not utilize nor make future hourly care reservations until payment is made in full.